-Imagine going to an industrial automation trade show and the aisles are packed with people.
+Imagine going to a manufacturing automation trade show and the aisles are packed with people.
 The crowd is shoulder to shoulder—no pushing or shoving, but there’s a quiet intensity about everyone there.

-Talk to a few of them and they tell the same story again and again: “I’m looking for automation solutions because we’re feeling pressure to find enough people to keep our warehouse and distribution center operations running to meet demand.”
-The story is the same from people in manufacturing.
+Talk to a few of them and they tell the same story again and again: “I’m looking for automation solutions because we’re feeling pressure to find enough people to keep our manufacturing internal logistics operation running to meet demand.”

 A Three-Step Strategy